 - Add the yoghurt, oil, orange zest, juice and extract and whisk again.

-- Add the dry ingredients and fold until you have a well-combined thick batter.
+- Add the dry ingredients and fold until the batter is well-combined.

-- Spoon a layer of the batter (about half the mixture) into the bundt pan and then dot spoons of the raspberry puree across the top and swirl through with a knife.
+- Spoon a layer of the batter (about half the mixture) into the bundt pan, before dotting spoons of the raspberry purée across the top and swirling through with a knife.

-- Remove from the oven and leave to cool in the pan for about 10 minutes, before turning out onto a wire rack.
+- Remove from the oven and leave to cool in the pan for about 10 minutes, before turning out onto a wire rack (see main blog post for tips).
 Cool completely.

-- Once cold, make the ganache by placing the chocolate in a heat-proof bowl.
-Put the cream into a small saucepan and heat until just starting to simmer (do not allow to boil).
+- Heat the cream in a small saucepan until just starting to simmer around the edges (do not allow to boil).

-- Pour the hot cream over the chocolate and leave to stand for a few minutes.
-Stir through until the chocolate has melted and the ganache is smooth.
-If the chocolate does not completely melt, place the bowl over a pan of gently simmering water for a few seconds, and stir through again.
+- Pour the hot cream over the chocolate and leave to stand for a few minutes, before stirring through until the chocolate has melted and the ganache is smooth.
+If the chocolate does not completely melt, place the bowl over a pan of gently simmering water for a few seconds (or in the microwave for 5 to 10 seconds at medium heat), and stir through again.

-- Leave to cool, stirring frequently until the ganache thickens enough to drizzle over the cake, but to remain thick.
+- Leave the ganache to cool, stirring frequently until it thickens enough to drizzle over the cake.